argoPlugins/mqttTransportPlugin/README.md

 </client>
 ```

-###Configuring the MQTT Sender Tranport
+###Configuring the MQTT Sender Transport
 Configuring the MQTT Sender Transport is the same as configuring the MQTT Responder Transport.
-Please refer to that section for configuation.
+Please refer to that section for configuration.
+Except as of this version, the sender configuration requires a properties file and not an XML file.
+This will change in a future version to an XML file.

 ##The MQTT Repeater Probe Handler

 > __A Note on Repeater Probe Handlers__
 >
 > Repeater Probe Handlers are used when you are creating a gateway between discovery domains.
 The idea of a discovery domain is covered in greater detail on the main Argo wiki pages in Github.
 However, in a nutshell, you use a Repeater when your probe transport needs to be bridged to another transport and/or another discovery channel.
-For example, if you are doing “local” discovery using the “ws.argo/myLocalOrg/discovery’ topic on MQTT but the enterprise (or other domain) is using another topic or even another transport altogether (like Muticast), then you’d use the Repeater to get probes to publish into your discovery domain.
+For example, if you are doing “local” discovery using the “ws.argo/myLocalOrg/discovery’ topic on MQTT but the enterprise (or other domain) is using another topic or even another transport altogether (like Multicast), then you’d use the Repeater to get probes to publish into your discovery domain.

 ##Configure the Argo Responder
-Adding the Probe Handler plugin to the Argo Repsonder is pretty simple.
+Adding the Probe Handler plugin to the Argo Responder is pretty simple.

-If you want to have your Argo Repsonder configured to handle incoming probes using and repeat them out via MQTT, you’ll need to setup Argo to use the MQTT Repeater Probe Handler plugin.
+If you want to have your Argo Responder configured to handle incoming probes using and repeat them out via MQTT, you’ll need to setup Argo to use the MQTT Repeater Probe Handler plugin.
 After installing the jar file and the configuration files in the appropriate places, you’ll need to edit the main `responderConfig.xml` file.
 In the `<probeHandlers>` section, add the following transport configuration:

 ```xml